Iqbalca/speech_to_text/README.md

 - We can find this model easily in transformers python library.
 - To download and use any of the pretrained models for our given task
-- We  just need to use few lines of codes (PyTorch version).
+- We  just need to use few lines of codes (PyTorch version)

 ### Usage in Python